redbadger/crux/docs/src/guide/hello_world.md

 }
 ```

 The message covers all the possible events we can respond to.
 "Will that not get massive??"
 I hear you ask.
 Don't worry about that, there's [a solution to make this scale](./composing.md).
 Let's carry on.
-We need to actuall handle those messages.
+We need to actually handle those messages.

 ```rust
 impl App for Hello {